 Within the aid budget, the Government has also diverted much-needed aid funding from development programs in south and south-east Asia to support its Pacific infrastructure initiatives.

-Ms Edge said that if implemented with the promised consultation, safeguards and commitment to social inclusion, this work of the promised Australian Infrastructure Financing Facility for the Pacific could contribute to identified infrastructure needs and development outcomes in the regional.
+Ms Edge said that if implemented with the promised consultation, safeguards and commitment to social inclusion, this work of the promised Australian Infrastructure Financing Facility for the Pacific could contribute to identified infrastructure needs and development outcomes in the region.

 “But tonight’s decisions mean that we’ve pitted people living in poverty against one another for our attention.”